Moving Terraform State from Local Files to Azure Storage

 Locked state won't release:

-If Terraform crashes, the lease might not release.
-Force-break it:
+If Terraform crashes mid-apply, the lease might not release.
+You can force-break it:

 az storage blob lease break \